 If you start to slip into procrastination, your motivation buddy will get you back in the game.

 You can do this with people around you or even with your motivation buddy above.
 A great way is to announce your change publicly and be vocal about it.

 Hit the social networks, your blog, write letters, whatever it takes to make yourself more accountable to getting work done.

 No matter what it is.
 Artwork, photos, videos, a journal, some code, anything that gets you into a creative mood and gets you working.

 The nicest part about waking up early is that it is quiet and still.
 You can concentrate on a few big tasks as soon as you get up and get a bunch of work done that would have taken many more hours during the bustle of the day.

-You can’t wake up early and work if you don’t get to sleep early.
+You can’t wake up early and work if you don’t go to sleep early.
 We need to recharge and being tired is definitely a motivator to keep procrastinating.

 Sitting in front of your TV isn’t a good thing (all the time).
 Beat procrastination (as well as save some money) by getting rid of your cable.

 We have all heard the excuses.
-So, rather than make up new ones, just hunker down and get to work: The Nike Guide to Overcoming Procrastination
+So, rather than making up new ones, just hunker down and get to work: The Nike Guide to Overcoming Procrastination